 Off-site specialty training.
-As desired and appropriate, Central City Value encourages and supports teachers who wish to attend courses and conferences and share their increased knowledge with the wider school community.
-Recent opportunities have included:
+As desired and appropriate, University Prep Value encourages and supports teachers who wish to attend courses and conferences and share their increased knowledge with the wider school community.
+Such opportunities may include:

-- CPM Math workshops

-- Advanced Placement conferences

-- California Association for the Gifted conferences
+- CPM Math workshops - Advanced Placement conferences - California Association for the Gifted conferences - California Charter Schools Association annual convention - ELD and special education workshops offered by the Los Angeles County Board of Education

-Before each school year begins, specific preparation and training sessions are scheduled for all teachers (and in some instances, all staff) to ensure proper delivery of the educational program and familiarity with required topics.
+Before each school year begins, preparation and training sessions are scheduled for all teachers (and in some instances, all staff) to ensure proper delivery of the educational program and familiarity with required topics.

 Professional Development Plan.
-For the 2018-19 school year, Central City Value's Professional Development Plan is:
+For the 2020-2021 school year, University Prep Value's Professional Development Plan is:

-- 1. Before school year begins, all staff members will attend training sessions on: - a.
-Curriculum, discipline, general staff expectations, schoolwide data trends, school culture and values. - b.
-Health, safety, and emergency procedures, including CPR and blood-borne pathogen avoidance - c.
-Child abuse detection and reporting - d.
-Youth suicide prevention - e.
-Brown Act requirements
+- 1. Before school year begins, all staff members will attend training sessions on:

+- a.
+Curriculum, discipline, general staff expectations, schoolwide data trends, school culture and values.

+- b.
+Value Schools policies and procedures.

+- c.
+Health, safety, and emergency procedures, including CPR and blood-borne pathogen avoidance, human trafficking awareness, and epinephrine auto-injector training.

+- d.
+Child abuse detection and reporting.

+- e.
+Youth suicide prevention.

 - f.
+Brown Act requirements.

-Any other mandated subject - 2.
-During the school year: - a.
-Weekly professional development sessions (every Wednesday while school is in session) conducted, as appropriate, by the administration, lead teachers, and others with particular expertise.
+- g.
+Any other mandated subject.

+- 2. During the school year:

+- a.
+Weekly professional development sessions (every Wednesday while school is in session) conducted, as appropriate, by the administration, lead teachers, and

+- others with particular expertise.
 Topics and scheduling are structured according to need, with some sessions being relevant for all and some for more specialized groups. - b.
-Outside workshops and other professional development opportunities as approved by Administration.
+Outside workshops and other professional development opportunities as approved by the principal or designee.

 Below are some of the professional development topics expected to be covered during the fiveyear charter term.
-In addition to the mandated sessions, topics scheduled for 2018-19 are noted by an asterisk.
+In addition to the mandated sessions, topics scheduled for 2020-21 are noted by an asterisk.

-- Implementing Common Core State Standards in the classroom\

-- Working with students with disabilities\

-- Teaching English Language Learners\

-- Behavioral interventions and restorative justice\

-- Writing across the curriculum

-- Collaborative learning\

-- Using technology in the classroom\

-- Using PowerSchool, including PowerSchool-Assessment\

-- Using Google Classroom and PowerSchool's Unified Classroom\

-- Using the Integrated Mathematics curriculum\ (math faculty only)

-- How to differentiate instruction\

-- Teaching critical thinking/metacognitive strategies

-- Response to Intervention\

-- Using Achieve 3000\

-- Plagiarism, peer editing and using online detection services (e.g., Turnitin.com)\
+- Implementing Common Core State Standards in the classroom - Working with students with disabilities - Values-Based Learning - Teaching English Language Learners - Response to Intervention and restorative justice (new teacher orientation) - Classroom Management (new teacher orientation, plus grade-level meetings for all) - Writing across the curriculum with performance task focus - Collaborative learning - Using technology in the classroom - Using Mastery Connect to monitor proficiency on CCSS - Assessment and Accountability - Using Google Classroom and PowerSchool's Unified Classroom - Using the Integrated Mathematics curriculum (math faculty only) - How to differentiate instruction - Universal Design for Learning - Teaching critical thinking/metacognitive strategies